Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/README.md

 📌 [Bulk Crap Uninstaller](https://www.bcuninstaller.com/) - Remove large amounts of unwanted applications quickly.

 📌 [Revo Uninstaller](https://www.revouninstaller.com/) - Uninstall unwanted programs and their leftovers, quickly and easily!

+📌 [Uninstalr](https://uninstalr.com/) - Uninstalr is the best Windows uninstaller - Uninstalr is a fast, lightweight and accurate way to uninstall software in Windows.

 > That basically covers it for the first section.
 With these tools you now should have a nice clean, debloated, optimised and fast system.